8dcc/browser-homepage/README.md

 - [ ] `todo.js` applies the `<a>` tag to the whole todo element instead of the link only.
 (Now it works only if the link is the only content of the todo element)
 - [ ] The embed youtube window only displays the last youtube video added.
 Maybe store a list of videos by id?
 - [ ] The todo text (container) seems a bit down on browsers like chrome (yikes) or similar.
 Most likely due to some default margin or padding for some value?
 Not on firefox.
 If that's the case, overwrite it.
+- [ ] Detect search engine before actually searching and display it in the search bar. ([example](screenshots/search-engines-example.png))

 ## Screenshots
 ![Youtube screenshot](screenshots/screenshot4.png)